SoonerLisa/python-challenge/README.md

 #python-challenge

-In this analysis, I was tasked with using a Python script to analyze two data sets.
+This analysis writes a Python script to analyze two data sets.

-Part 1: PyBank
+Dataset 1: PyBank
 The first dataset involved financial records, and the goal was to calculate the following values:
 1. The total number of months included in the dataset
 2. The net total amount of "Profit/Losses" over the entire period